j3soon/arxiv-utils/README.md

 - [imurray/redirectify](https://github.com/imurray/redirectify)
   Automatically redirect PDF links to HTML index page for many academic paper sites.
 (Compatible with arxiv-utils)
 - [vict0rsch/PaperMemory](https://github.com/vict0rsch/PaperMemory)
   If you're looking for an extension with a wider range of useful features, this extension offers just that.
 Although its UI modifications are slightly more intrusive than arxiv-utils, it is totally acceptable considering that it has so many extra features.
-(Compatible with arxiv-utils)
+It's also worth noting that arxiv-utils does not automatically invoke APIs from external services, which is a difference in design philosophy.
 - [AI/ML Papers with Code Everywhere - CatalyzeX](https://www.catalyzex.com/)
   [[chrome]](https://chrome.google.com/webstore/detail/aiml-papers-with-code-eve/aikkeehnlfpamidigaffhfmgbkdeheil?hl=en)
   [[firefox]](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)